gvwilson/thirdbit/_posts/2019/02/2019-02-28-things-i-didnt-tweet.md

 -   I almost re-enabled my Twitter account so that I could re-tweet [this](https://twitter.com/SlacktivistFred/status/1096165930365796357).

--   Nobody's design doc ever includes "complexity" as a goal, so including "simplicity" in a list seems kind of superfluous to me.
-    Ditto "seamless";
-    nobody ever says, "Oh, we offer seamful integration---very seamful."

 -   The truth (still) points to itself.

 -   You can run JavaScript code using Node from inside RMarkdown documents by using a `{node}` language specifier.
-    If I had known this six months ago,
-    I would have used it for [*JavaScript versus Data Science*](https://software-tools-in-javascript.github.io/js-vs-ds/).

 -   [Libraries are cool](https://twitter.com/lindsiecanton/status/1098043838621499392).